fchauvel/ntnu-idata2302-website/source/graphs/shortest_path/reachability.inc.rst

 Example Implementation
 ----------------------

-:numref:`depth_first_alg` below shows a Java implementation of this algorithm.
+:numref:`graphs/sp/depth_first/code` below shows a Java implementation of this algorithm.
 Note the use of a stack (see Line 3) which forces the extraction of the *last* inserted pending vertex.

-.. _depth_first_alg:

 .. code-block:: ruby
    :caption: Ruby implementation of a depth-first search
+   :name: graphs/sp/depth_first/code
    :linenos:
    :emphasize-lines: 3,7,10-12